H o w t o W r i t e a C o n c l u s i o n P a r a g r a p h

 PLEASE AVOID beginning your concluding paragraph with a sentence that starts with “In conclusion…” – it is uninteresting and gets used far, far too often.

 Notice, the structure here is the exact opposite of what we saw with the Opening Paragraph.
 You begin by restating your thesis.
 Don’t rewrite it word for word, but you also don’t want to drift so far away that it feels like you are finishing with an entirely different argument.
-ALSO: If you have a lengthy thesis (maybe a synthesis), you want to streamline it in your conclusion – you don’t have to establish EVERYTHING you have proven, as you have just finishe dproving it.
+ALSO: If you have a lengthy thesis (maybe like in a synthesis essay), you want to streamline it in your conclusion – you don’t have to establish EVERYTHING you have proven, as you have just finished proving it.

 The middle section is the “Book” section, but this time through, you can write this as a REVIEW of your best points, rather than in your intro, where you had to give a PREVIEW of what you will write about in your essay.
 In other words, now you can point out the SIGNIFICANCE of your scenes rather than simply introducing them as areas that will be explored later.
 You don’t need quotes in this part of your conclusion.